opensearch-project/documentation-website/_ml-commons-plugin/api/model-apis/index.md

 # Train API

-The ML Commons Train API lets you train machine learning (ML) algorithms synchronously and asynchronously:
+The ML Commons Train API lets you train ML algorithms synchronously and asynchronously:

 - [Train]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/train-predict/train/)

 To train tasks through the API, three inputs are required:

-- Algorithm name: Must be one of a [FunctionName](https://github.com/opensearch-project/ml-commons/blob/1.3/common/src/main/java/org/opensearch/ml/common/parameter/FunctionName.java).
-This determines what algorithm the ML Engine runs.
+- Algorithm name: Must be a [FunctionName](https://github.com/opensearch-project/ml-commons/blob/1.3/common/src/main/java/org/opensearch/ml/common/parameter/FunctionName.java).
+This determines what algorithm the ML model runs.
 To add a new function, see [How To Add a New Function](https://github.com/opensearch-project/ml-commons/blob/main/docs/how-to-add-new-function.md).
 - Model hyperparameters: Adjust these parameters to improve model accuracy.
-- Input data: The data that trains the ML model, or applies the ML models to predictions.
-You can input data in two ways, query against your index or use a data frame.
+- Input data: The data that trains the ML model or applies it to predictions.
+You can input data in two ways: query against your index or use a data frame.

 # Train and Predict API